Farming for the Nation: Environmental Land Management Scheme

-Press the play button to explore this presentation on Biodiversity at your leasure.
+Press the play button to explore this presentation on Biodiversity at your leisure.
 You can expand the presentation by clicking on the double arrow at the bottom right corner.

-What is spatial prioritisation and what does it mean in the context of ELM?
+What is spatial prioritisation and what does it mean in the context of ELMS?